The Fairway Development Methodology

 - Develop help subsystem using HTML if required

 - Partner with you to install software and ensure it is working properly

 - Partner with you to roll out application if required

 - Partner with you to help you run in parallel with legacy applications if required

 After installation at your site, the application is tested by you and signed off.

 Only after you are satisfied with your testing does the warranty period begin.
 Any

-bugs found are corrected by PDSA at NO CHARGE.
+bugs found are corrected by Fairway at NO CHARGE.
 Our warranty period lasts for 60

 days after customer sign off.
 Any additional requirements requested are completed